 Looking back, I can see how Caine’s Cardboard Arcade was one of the initial catalysts for homeschooling my kids and the development of Reimagine Life.
 It was a concrete example of something I intuitively believed to true but didn’t have the words or experience to articulate entirely.
-It was the spark of inspiration for what was to come.
-It was the foundational template of infinite possibilities to create what we need within the limits of the most simple materials.
+It was the spark of inspiration for what was to come — the foundational template of infinite possibilities to create what we need within the limits of the most simple materials.

 Almost seven years later, my son is now turning Caine’s age.
-It’s exciting to think this is just the beginning for us.
+And this is still just the beginning.

-Wherever you are at — right now always has the potential to be the beginning of something new.
-The unescapable everpresent question is always asking, what will you build with your right now?
+Wherever you are at — right now — always has the potential to be the first step into something new.
+The unescapable ever-present question is always asking you what are you going to build with your right now?

 Just keep it simple.
 Maybe start with some cardboard.